eleazarbr/project-skeleton/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these steps:
+Follow these steps to get a local copy up and running:

 ### Prerequisites

-Later, we'll have the option to use Docker or Laravel Sail.
-For now, we have to install a web server like [NGINX](https://www.nginx.com/) and the next tools:
+In the future, options for Docker or Laravel Sail will be available.
+Currently, installation requires a web server like [NGINX](https://www.nginx.com/) and the following tools:

 - [PHP ^8.1](https://www.php.net/)
   - [Laravel Required PHP Extensions](https://laravel.com/docs/7.x#server-requirements)